-The following table provides a description of the updates that have been made to this Lender Letter and $\underline{\text{LL-2020-07}}$.
+The following table provides a description of the updates that have been made to this Lender Letter and LL-2020-07.

-Date of Update Description of Update Jun.
+Date of Update Description of Update Nov.
+17, 2021 Updated the requirements related to performing an escrow analysis to require servicers to perform an escrow analysis when evaluating a borrower for a COVID-19 payment deferral; inform the borrower of the full monthly contractual payment based on repayment of any escrow shortage amount over aterm of 60 months before the borrower can accept the COVID-19 payment deferral offer; and spread any escrow shortage repayment amount in equal monthly payments over a period of 60 months, unless the borrower decides to pay the escrow shortage amount in a lump sum up-front or over a shorter period (not less than 12months) for a COVID-19 payment deferral or a Flex Modification for COVID-19 impacted borrowers.
+Servicers were encouraged to implement these policy changes upon publication on Nov.
+17, 2021, but were required to implement them no later than Mar.
+1, 2022.
+These changes also applied to Fannie Mae Flex Modification and disaster payment deferral.
+Jun.
 30, 2021 Required that borrowers who have experienced a hardship related to COVID-19 and who are not capable of maintaining their current contractual monthly PITI payment be evaluated for a Fannie Mae Flex Modification in accordance with the reduced eligibility criteria as described in this Lender Letter.
 In an effort to provide an interest rate reduction to these borrowers regardless of the mortgage loan's MTMLTV, we removed the post-modification MTMLTV threshold related to setting the modification interest rate when determining the new modified terms for a Fannie Mae Flex Modification that satisfies the reduced eligibility criteria.
 Servicers were encouraged to implement this policy change immediately upon publication on Jun.
 30, 2021, but were required to implement it no later than Aug.
 31, 2021.
 Feb.
-25, 2021 Updated the eligibility criteria to permit the mortgage loan to be less than or equal to 18 months delinquent as of the date of evaluation, and eliminate the limit of one COVID-19 payment deferral and instead limit the COVID-19 payment deferral to a cumulative deferral of 18 months of past-due principal and interest (P&I) payments.
-Updated the following requirements to reflect the amended eligibility requirements above: Determining the COVID-19 payment deferral terms ■ Completing a COVID-19 payment deferral Soliciting the borrower for a post-forbearance COVID-19 payment deferral, including updates to the instructions in the Payment Deferral Post COVID-19 Forbearance Solicitation Cover Letter and the payment deferral agreement Reporting a COVID-19 payment deferral to Fannie Mae Evaluation hierarchy for a borrower impacted by COVID-19 Updates to the Investor Reporting Manual Feb.
-10, 2021 Updated the eligibility criteria to permit the mortgage loan to be less than or equal to 15 months delinquent as of the date of evaluation, and eliminate the limit of one COVID-19 payment deferral and instead limit the COVID-19 payment deferral to a cumulative deferral of 15 months of past-due P&I payments.
-Updated the following requirements to reflect the amended eligibility requirements above: Determining the COVID-19 payment deferral terms ■ Completing a COVID-19 payment deferral Soliciting the borrower for a post-forbearance COVID-19 payment deferral, including updates to the instructions in the Payment Deferral Post COVID-19 Forbearance Solicitation Cover Letter and the payment deferral agreement Reporting a COVID-19 payment deferral to Fannie Mae Evaluation hierarchy for a borrower impacted by COVID-19 Updates to the Investor Reporting Manual
+25, 2021 Updated the eligibility criteria for COVID-19 payment deferral to permit the mortgage loan to be less than or equal to 18 months delinquent as of the date of evaluation, and eliminate the limit of one COVID-19 payment deferral and instead limit the COVID-19 payment deferral to a cumulative deferral of 18 months of past-due principal and interest (P&I) payments.
+Updated the following requirements to reflect the amended COVID-19 payment deferral eligibility requirements above: Determining the COVID-19 payment deferral terms Completing a COVID-19 payment deferral Soliciting the borrower for a post-forbearance COVID-19 payment deferral, including updates to the instructions in the Payment Deferral Post COVID-19 Forbearance Solicitation Cover Letter and the payment deferral agreement Reporting a COVID-19 payment deferral to Fannie Mae Evaluation hierarchy for a borrower impacted by COVID-19 Updates to the Investor Reporting Manual